OpenKH/OpenKh/docs/kh2/file/raw-texture.md

 ## Offset data

-The offset data is tells what is the Texture Info associated to a specific GS Info.
+The offset data tells what Texture Info is associated to a specific GS Info.

 The algorithm is `textureInfo = textureInfoTable[OffsetData[gsInfoIndex]]`.